 IRA Rollover Defined

-A direct rollover IRA, or direct transfer, occurs when funds are moved from one retirement account like a 401(k) and moved directly to an IRA.
-Most rollovers take place when the retirement account holder switches jobs and want to move assets to an IRA.
-Rollovers also occur when account holders want to switch IRAs or find an IRA with better investment opportunities.
-A common example of an IRA with better investment opportunities is called a self-directed IRA.
+A direct rollover IRA occurs when funds are moved from one retirement account like a 401(k) and moved directly to an IRA.
+Most rollovers take place when the retirement account holder switches jobs and wants to move assets to an IRA.

 To begin an IRA rollover, you will need to ask your current IRA custodian to write a check and send it to your new IRA.
 If the rollover IRA is being funded from an outside IRA, the current IRA custodian sends the rollover amount to the new IRA plan’s custodian.
 If you wish to complete this process yourself then you will need to have the check sent to you.
 You will then cash the check and deposit the funds within 60 days.
 If this process is not completed within 60 days, income taxes will have to be paid on that amount and the IRS will treat it as an early distribution.

 When completing a direct transfer, no taxes are withheld.
 If the transfer is not completed as a direct IRA rollover, or if you make a mistake in your rollover, you may be liable to pay taxes and penalties.